t-web/Amazon-Product-Advertisement-API-Drupal-Module/README.md

 *“We can't just show value, we have to create it”* **The Internet changed marketing... and it's a good thing.**

-####Media Rich Content
+####Open Source & The Agile Doacracy.

-The future of complex, yet scalable content and commerce is ripe for innovation. for  "Components!
-We need more components!" is the new rally echoing the Great Halls of Drupazon
+The future of complex, yet scalable high-quality content and on-demand commerce is open for innovation.
+I'm excited!
+Are you?

-What's that does mean for you?

-Let's be real you practically need 5+ years experience and cousins with a core contributor to get a

-Do you like designing cutting edge web components?
-What about developing creative
+We need innovative designers, maticulous developers, savvy writers, hungry entreupeuners, persistant project managers and everyone in between.

+It starts with the "Components!
+Modular and highly-responsive components."

+####The Foundation - Community Friendly Components
+A single person can build a boat, but only a community can build a bridge.Innovation happens when committed people with diverse backgrounds share and integrate meaningful contributions.

+Which is why

 To jump-start the Amazon Product Advertisement API